 Secondly, the Citadel Campus also has its own dedicated fire department.
 Indeed, this fire department can deal with any incidents in a matter of minutes.

 Thirdly, Switch protects against cybersecurity threats to the highly-confidential and mission-critical data of its customers.
-Indeed, Switch’s data centers are fully redundant systems and have total fault tolerance.
+Specifically, Switch’s data centers are fully redundant systems and have total fault tolerance.
 The company utilizes the most stringent operational protocols to ensure its customers’ infrastructure is always on.